delphidabbler/codesnip/trunk/Docs/ReadMe.txt

 necessary.

-The uninstall program will delete any local copy of the online Code Snippets database but will leave any user defined database and configuration data intact.
-To remove user defined databases and configuration data, delete the
-%AppData%\DelphiDabbler\CodeSnip.4 directory and all its contents for each user who ran CodeSnip.
+The uninstall program will delete any local copy of the online Code Snippets database but will leave any user defined database, configuration data and favourites intact.
+To remove user defined databases and configuration data, delete the %AppData%\DelphiDabbler\CodeSnip.4 directory and all its contents for each user who ran CodeSnip.

 Unistalling the Portable Edition
 --------------------------------